mgoodric/mattgoodrich.com/_posts/2010-04-02-my-first-jeep.md

 I was trading in my 1999 Audi A4 1.8T, which admittedly was in pretty bad shape, and at one point it seemed as though the dealership didn't even want to trade.

-Within a few days of buying the Jeep I joined <a href="http://www.jeepforum.com">JeepForum.com</a>.
+Within a few days of buying the Jeep I joined [JeepForum.com](http://www.jeepforum.com).
 There is so much information in that forum, I could probably surf it all day, every day and not really ever get bored.
-I have since become a supporting member of <a href="http://www.jeepforum.com">JeepForum.com</a>, and have done a few mods to my jeep as well.
+I have since become a supporting member of [JeepForum.com](http://www.jeepforum.com), and have done a few mods to my jeep as well.